mierdev/mierdev/README.md

 I have dabbled in coding several times over the past few years (mostly some Python, C# for Unity, and a little bit of HTML/CSS), so I'm no stranger to the joy of building cool stuff! 💻

-Currently I'm exploring software development in a broad spectrum, learning the fundamentals of programming and dipping my toes in a few languages to see which avenues interest me most to pursue further.
+Currently I'm exploring software development in a broad spectrum, dipping my toes in a few languages.

 Things I'm learning:
 <div id="languages">